Skip to main content

 • No xAI prompt-cache integration.xAI hasn't published a cache surface for grok-* as of ship date.
 M6 falls through to no-op on xAI requests.

 • No multi-marker Anthropic strategies.v0.1 injects on the LAST system block only.
-Anthropic's API supports up to 4 cache breakpoints with different TTLs — the multi-breakpoint optimisation lands in a follow-up once we have customer traffic shapes that benefit from it (mid- conversation cache anchors).
+Anthropic's API supports up to 4 cache breakpoints with different TTLs.
+The multi-breakpoint optimisation lands in a follow-up once we have customer traffic shapes that benefit from it (mid- conversation cache anchors).

 • No Google inline-create fallback.
 When the registry entry is missing or expired, the worker emits deferred-google and forwards the inline body unchanged.
-We do not create the cachedContents resource on the hot path — that would add a second round-trip per cache-miss request, and the worker latency budget doesn't tolerate it.
+We do not create the cachedContents resource on the hot path.
+That would add a second round-trip per cache-miss request, and the worker latency budget doesn't tolerate it.
 Cron repopulates within ~5 minutes.

 • No Tessera-side proxy cache for prompt-cache hits.
 That's M2 (exact cache) and M5 (semantic cache).
-M6 is specifically about getting the customer's prefix into the provider's OWN cache — we don't double-cache.
+M6 is specifically about getting the customer's prefix into the provider's OWN cache.
+We don't double-cache.

 Verification surfaces